If you’re using AccessAlly for your course and membership solution, you do NOT need ClickFunnels.

-However, we understand that some people may wish to continue using ClickFunnels with AccessAlly, regardless.
+We understand that some people may wish to continue using ClickFunnels with AccessAlly, simply because you are more comfortable and already trained on that tool.

 When a user makes a purchase via ClickFunnels, you need that info to be passed onto your CRM + AccessAlly, so the two systems can communicate and give the user access to the correct content on your site.